-I canceled the credit cards with high interests and worthless rewards – I currently have four.
-I also started comprehensive budgeting that takes all expenses down to the tea break snack into account, and embraced the 50-30-20 money rule.
+I cancelled the credit cards with high interest and worthless rewards – I currently have four.
+I also started comprehensive budgeting that takes all expenses down to the tea break snack into account and embraced the 50-30-20 money rule.
 More importantly, I started taking stock of my expenditures and started annualizing and constantly analyzing them, and this has helped boost my savings.
 These ideas worked for me and have formed the cornerstone of my career.
 And to be honest, they have also worked for most of my clients.

 In educating others, especially young adults, this is one of the first things I teach them.
 I show them how compound interest works and what happens the later you start investing.
 Compound interest is free money, and the biggest wealth-building tool out there.
 My big mistake was leaving that free money on the table for far too long.

 My largest money mistake was buying the wrong house, at the wrong time.
 My wife and I purchased our first house soon after we were married in our mid-20s.